hoppergee/solidservice/README.md

 Check the [Q&A](#qa) for popular questions like:

 - Is this gem has any different than interactor, simple_command and dry-monads?
+- You use rescue to handle control flow?
+That's a bad idea.

 ## Installation